 Lyft Bonuses By City & Requirements

-Below is a chart of Lyft bonuses by city (as of 2/16/18 – the bonus amounts reset on the 1st of the month) plus the number of rides you’ll need to give as a new driver to get the full bonus amount – remember, you’ll still get a percentage of what you complete even if you don’t give 100% of the rides.
+Below is a chart of Lyft bonuses by city (as of 4/10/18) plus the number of rides you’ll need to give as a new driver to get the full bonus amount – remember, you’ll still get a percentage of what you complete even if you don’t give 100% of the rides.

-How to read the chart: search for your city, these terms are good until March 1, earn $X amount for giving X number of rides in X number of days.
+How to read the chart: search for your city, earn $X amount for giving X number of rides in X number of days.